-Across the City Deal area there is also approximately 1400 homes that are expected to come forward through the re-use of empty houses and re-submission of extant planning permissions.
+Across the City Deal area there is also approximately 1,400 homes are also expected to come forward through the reuse of empty houses and re-submission of extant planning permissions.

-In addition all City Deal partners agreed to an additional 2000 houses being included in the Deal and the parties will determine the allocation of that housing provision, across the City Deal area.
+In addition all City Deal partners agreed to an additional 2,000 houses being included in the Deal and the parties will determine the allocation of that housing provision, across the City Deal area.